 Even when it happened generations ago, war and conflict continues to dominate outside perceptions of Vietnam, and so that's the first thing people ask about.

 The West is obsessed with the American war in Vietnam to the degree that the word "Vietnam" itself is more often associated with the war than the actual country.
-This is partially thanks to timing as it took place during the late 1960s and 70s which is a particularly nostalgic period in American history, and hence the war has been 'romanticized' in countless iconic films like Apocalypse Now, Full Metal Jacket, Deer Hunter, and Forrest Gump, just to name a few.
+The war has been romanticized in countless iconic films like Apocalypse Now, Full Metal Jacket, Deer Hunter, and Forrest Gump.

-At the same time we live in an era of peak global tourism, and generally speaking the vast majority of tourists go to countries looking to experience first-hand whatever that country is best known for, because every country has a brand.
+At the same time we live in an era of peak global tourism, and generally speaking the vast majority of tourists go to countries looking to experience first-hand whatever that country is best known for.
 The French have cheese, wine, and the Eiffel Tower.
 Australia has kangaroos and coral reefs.
 Vietnam, unfortunately, has a war, and accordingly that's the first thing most tourists seek out when they come here.

 Vlogger Nas Daily perhaps best described it in one of his recent videos: